$1,400.00 – $1,750.00 + GST

 Rowdy is a geologist, engineer, and surveyor with postgraduate qualifications in geostatistics, and computing.
 Rowdy has more than 21 years’ worldwide experience in the mining industry, and four years’ experience working for a mining consultancy in the United States.
 Rowdy holds degrees in Geology, Surveying and Engineering, and has worked as a mine geologist, engineer, and surveyor.
 He has trained geologists, engineers, and surveyors in the use of Surpac Software at underground and open pit mines covering all major commodities.
 Rowdy’s skills are in resource evaluation, geostatistics, training, mine geology, engineering, and surveying.

-This course has been designed specifically for non-miners who are working, investing, financing or associated with the mining industry.
+This course has been designed specifically for non-miners who are either working in or associated with the mining industry.
 This is a course for everyone who wants to understand and gain a greater knowledge about the key fundamentals of the mine cycle and the mining industry.

 “Very educative course, would highly recommend to others.”